kev0960/ModooCode/md/inst/vrangesd.md

 When one or more of the input value is a NAN, the comparison operation may signal invalid exception (IE).
 Details with one of more input value is NAN is listed in Table 5-12.
 If the comparison raises an IE, the sign select control (Imm8[3:2] has no effect to the range operation output, this is indicated also in Table 5-12.

 When both input values are zeros of opposite signs, the comparison operation of MIN/MAX in the range compare operation is slightly different from the conceptually similar FP MIN/MAX operation that are found in the instructions VMAXPD/VMINPD.
-The details of MIN/MAX/MIN_ABS/MAX_ABS operation for VRANGEPD/PS/SD/SS for magni-tude-0, opposite-signed input cases are listed in Table 5-13.
+The details of MIN/MAX/MIN\esc{_}ABS/MAX\esc{_}ABS operation for VRANGEPD/PS/SD/SS for magni-tude-0, opposite-signed input cases are listed in Table 5-13.

-Additionally, non-zero, equal-magnitude with opposite-sign input values perform MIN_ABS or MAX_ABS compar-ison operation with result listed in Table 5-14.
+Additionally, non-zero, equal-magnitude with opposite-sign input values perform MIN\esc{_}ABS or MAX\esc{_}ABS compar-ison operation with result listed in Table 5-14.

 ### Operation